-Contact: thebridgebrant@gmail.com www.thebridgebrant.com Facebook: www.facebook.com/TheBridgeBrantford Twitter: @TheBridgeBrant1
+thebridgebrant@gmail.com www.thebridgebrant.com Facebook: @TheBridgeBrantford

+Twitter: @TheBridgeBrant1

 The Bridge is a group that works to identify and address inequalities that are experienced by the diverse sexual and gender identified communities within Brant County.
-The Bridge promotes the importance of acceptance and inclusion in an effort to eliminate stigma, bullying, and discrimination at all levels of community life.
+The Bridge promotes the importance of acceptance and inclusion in an effort to eliminate stigma, bullving, and discrimination at all levels of community life.